azoth-lang/azoth.language.reference/src/compiler-diagnostics.md

 Fatal compiler errors prevent the package from being compiled or debugged.

-Errors should be categorized as fatal only when it is impossible for the compiler generate machine code.
-For example, a compiler error that a semicolon is missing should be non-fatal because the compiler can correctly compile the code by inserting the missing semicolon.
+Errors should be categorized as fatal only when it is impossible for the compiler to generate machine code.
+For example, an error that a semicolon is missing should be non-fatal because the compiler can correctly compile the code by inserting the missing semicolon.
+However, an that a return expression has the wrong type is fatal because the compiler cannot determine how it would convert the given type to the return type.

 ## Non-fatal Errors

-Non-fatal compiler errors still allow the package to be compiled for a debug build and or debugged.
+Non-fatal compiler errors still allow the package to be compiled for a debug build and debugged.
 However, non-fatal compiler errors prevent compiling the package for release.

 Errors should be categorized as non-fatal whenever possible.
 In addition, many diagnostics that